An Evolving Archive

 Purchase Work

-Work is available through The Old Print Shop, New York City. https://oldprintshop.com/shop?search=Kaplan
+Work is available through The Old Print Shop, New York City. —See the Gallery—

 The archive is a living project, growing as Rob catalogs, photographs, and rediscovers works over time — inviting visitors into the story as it unfolds.

-Work held in collections including the Metropolitan Museum of Art, Brookly Museum, Library of Congress, and New York Public Library
+Work held in collections including the Metropolitan Museum of Art, the National Gallery of Art, Brooklyn Museum, Library of Congress, and New York Public Library